mikedilger/alt-tls/README.md

 * TLS 1.3 only
 * Signature algorithm is ed25519 only
-* AEAD is chacha20-poly1305 only (with ECDHE and PSK)
+* AEAD is chacha20-poly1305 only
-* Hash is SHA256 only
+* Hash is SHA256 or Blake3 only
+* HMAC is SHA256 only (so far)

 You can run the `example/server.rs` and `example/client.rs` and they will talk to each other over TLS using our provider.